 Redirect Pages In PHP

 Here we are going to focus on redirecting a web page using PHP.
-Especially, we need to redirect a page after user authentication and user registration.
+Generally, we need to redirect a page after user authentication and user registration.
 We also redirect users to some specific conditions in our PHP script.

 There are two main methods to redirect the user.
 However, both methods work on the header() function in PHP.